 The premise is simple – the fastest driver over one-lap wins, but there's more to an FE qualifying session than that alone, with a Group Stage followed by a series of knockout rounds used to determine who that driver is.
 As you'd expect from qualifying, it's high stakes, and errors are punished.

 The two groups consist of 11 drivers based on championship position – odd numbers in Group A, even in Group B. The four fastest drivers from each group progress into the knockouts, where they are pitted against one another in head-to-head duels.
-The eight winners progress into the semi-finals, eliminating each other until only two remain.
+The four winners progress into the semi-finals, eliminating each other until only two remain.

 The finalists then go head-to-head, with the quickest around one-lap taking pole and the three points that come with it.
 Those who made the knockout rounds will line up in the order they were eliminated, e.g. the quickest eliminated semi-finalist will start third, with the quarter-finalists in fifth to eighth – according to their lap times.